-According to the IRS, if you misstep, even just once, over the next five years – any non-expired debt comes back to life…and we’re back to the start.
+According to the IRS, if you misstep, even just once, over the next five years – any non-expired back taxes comes back to life…and we’re back to the start.

 Talk about being on a short leash…

-In Step 5 of Community Tax’s expert tax debt resolution process, Nick would work with Community Tax to prevent future tax issues and design a prevention strategy to beat the IRS and ensure a permanent end to unmanageable tax debt.
+In Step 5 of Community Tax’s expert back taxes resolution process, Nick would work with Community Tax to prevent future tax issues and design a prevention strategy to beat the IRS and ensure a permanent end to unmanageable back taxes.

 First, Nick began tracking his expenses.

 Most of the time, he tosses all of his receipts into a shoebox and mails the whole box to Community Tax to sort out.

 Additionally, Nick relies on the experts at Community Tax, to ensure his taxes are filed accurately and on time, each year.
 In addition, Community Tax helps Nick file quarterly Estimated Tax Payments (ETPs).